ramijebara/one_billion_row_challange/README.md

 - Uses around 15GB of RAM
 - Runs in under 30 seconds on an 8 core AMD Ryzen 7 PRO 7840U laptop

+## Using the apache arrow datafusion library
+- Uses around 80MB of RAM
+- Runs in under 7 seconds on an  8 core AMD Ryzen 7 PRO 7840U laptop
+- Special thanks for [JosiahParry](https://github.com/JosiahParry) for the YouTube tutorial and idea

 Release binaries were used for testing.

 # References